Nausea After Running? 5 Potential Causes + Solutions

 #4: Intra-Abdominal Pressure

-As you do so, the diaphragm presses down further into the abdominal space and the core muscles, such as the rectus abdominis, internal and external obliques, and especially the transversus abdominis, a deep core muscle that in circles your entire torso like a corset, contract more forcefully and repetitively, decreasing the viable space in the abdominal cavity.
+As you do so, the diaphragm presses down further into the abdominal space and the core muscles, such as the rectus abdominis, obliques, and especially the transversus abdominis, a deep core muscle that encircles your entire torso like a corset.

-Additionally, if you have gastroesophageal reflux disease (GERD), a hiatal hernia, or issues with the sphincter between your stomach and esophagus, it’s even more likely that you will vomit after running because all of these conditions increase the ability for the contents of the stomach to travel back up the esophagus to the eventual end result of throwing up.
+All of these conditions increase the ability of the contents of the stomach to travel back up the esophagus to the eventual end result of throwing up.

-To help prevent throwing up after running, if you are a runner suffering from GERD, it is best to avoid trigger foods that can exacerbate the condition, such as tomato products, citrus fruits, other acidic foods such as vinegar, fatty foods, alcohol, and coffee, particularly before running, though at all times in your diet, if possible.
+These include tomato products, citrus fruits, other acidic foods such as vinegar, fatty foods, alcohol, and coffee, particularly before running, though at all times in your diet, if possible.

 Oranges and orange juice.